Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 For our God, Jesus Christ, was conceived by Mary according to God's plan, both from the seed of David and of the Holy Spirit (Ignatius.
 Letter to the Ephesians, 18:2, p.149).

-Referring to the Holy Spirit as it and a rope suggests that it is the power of God and not a person.
+Referring to the Holy Spirit as it and a rope suggests that it is a manifestation of the power of God and not a person.

 Also, Polycarp (famous bishop of Smyrna and disciple of the Apostle John) specifically called the Father God and Jesus God (see Polycarp's Letter to the Philippians), he never referred to the Holy Spirit that way.
 Here is the only extant direct quote from Polycarp that clearly mentions the Holy Spirit: